-This course continues the exploration of formal design principles and elements as they apply to visual problems.
-Emphasis on typography and meaningful concept are introduced as a means to create effective graphic design communications.
+This course continues the exploration of the elements of design, spatial relation relationships, typography, and imagery as they apply to visual problems across a variety of platforms.
 Students are expected to create a portfolio of work representing independent solutions to a variety of visual problems.
 Prerequisites: ART 270.
 As needed.

-ART 371 DIGITAL ILLUSTRATION
+DIGITAL ILLUSTRATION